JeffMcClintock/gmpi_ui/README.md

 * Has a permissive open-source license
 * An open standard.
 No fees, contracts or NDAs
 * Has cross-platform support (Windows and macOS)
-* Includes a cross-plaform Graphics option
 * A clean and bloat-free API surface
-* Provides all APIs in pure portable 'C' for maximum compatibility
+* Provides all APIs in both C++ and in pure portable 'C' for maximum compatibility
+* Uses the platforms native drawing (Cocoa / Direct-2D) to minimise overhead and build times.
-* Text in all languages via UFT-8
+* Text in any languages via UFT-8
 * Color emojis
 * Bitmap images
 * Vector paths with lines, bezier curves, and arcs
 * Solid, gradient, and tiled image fills
+* Rotation, scaling and translation
+* DPI aware